 Huckabee's appeal among social conservatives has not shrunk and his backing is likely to help evangelicals who have been slow to warm to Romney and his Mormon faith.

-Florida is another key state for both campaigns' path to the White House.
+Florida is another key state for both campaigns.
 Florida's Gov. Scott will address the convention, customary when the incumbent governor's party hosts the convention.

 Vice President Joe Biden and Obama will speak in prime time on Thursday, Sept.
 6, the convention's final night.